Amulassano/Windowing/README.md

 # Windowing Function
-We present a model for analysis called [SECRET](https://people.csail.mit.edu/tatbul/publications/maxstream_vldb10.pdf) that is focussed on time-based windows amd songle-input integer plans.<br>
+We present a model for analysis called [SECRET](https://people.csail.mit.edu/tatbul/publications/maxstream_vldb10.pdf) that is focussed on time-based windows and single-input integer plans.<br>
 The windowing function is based on [SECRET](https://people.csail.mit.edu/tatbul/publications/maxstream_vldb10.pdf) Multi-Buffer behaviour, in which the buffer can be either an Hash table or a list.
 ## Hash Table
 ### Structure